Skip to main content

 Polymerization

-Polymerization is a chemical process in which smaller molecules, called monomers, combine to form larger molecules, known as polymers.
+Polymerization is a chemical process in which smaller molecules, known as monomers, join to form larger molecules, called polymers.
 This process is fundamental to the production of many plastics and other materials.
 A key aspect of polymerization is the degree of polymerization, which indicates how many monomer units are connected in a polymer molecule.
-The degree of polymerization significantly influences the physical properties of the resulting polymer, such as strength, flexibility, andtemperature resistance.
+The degree of polymerization significantly affects the physical properties of the resulting polymer, such as strength, flexibility, andtemperature resistance.

 LiquiSonic® is an inline analysis system that measures the concentration in polymerization directly in the process without delay.
-The device is based on the high-precision measurement of absolute sound velocity and process temperature, allowing the tracking of processes and complex reactions.
+The device is based on the highly precise measurement of the absolute sound velocity and process temperature, allowing the tracking of processes and complex reactions.

-The sensor design of the LiquiSonic® measuring devices enables easy cleaning of the devices, so the process does not need to be interrupted by complex cleaning operations and can run as efficiently as possible.
+The sensor construction of the LiquiSonic® measuring devices enables easy cleaning of the devices, so the process does not have to be interrupted by complex cleaning operations and can run as efficiently as possible.

 In the field of polymerization, it offers LiquiSonic® numerous advantages to the user:

-- Real-time monitoring: The technology allows continuous monitoring of the polymerization process in real time.
-This makes it possible to immediately detect changes and react to them, ensuring consistent product quality.
+1. Real-time monitoring: The technology enables continuous monitoring of the polymerization process in real-time.
+This allows immediate detection of changes and reactions to them, ensuring consistent product quality.

-- Robust and low-maintenance technology: LiquiSonic®measuring devices are designed for permanent use in industrial environments.
-They are resistant to aggressive media and high temperatures, resulting in extended lifespan and lower maintenance costs.
+3. Robust and low-maintenance technology: LiquiSonic®measuring devices are designed for long-term use in industrial environments.
+They are resistant to aggressive media and high temperatures, leading to extended service life and reduced maintenance costs.

-- Optimization of processes: By accurately monitoring the polymerization reaction, users can control the process more precisely, leading to higher yields and lower production costs.
+4. Optimization of processes: Through precise monitoring of the polymerization reaction, users can control the process more finely, leading to higher yields and lower production costs.

 The LiquiSonic® system can thus be used both in high-precision concentration determination and in phase detection and process monitoring (crystallization).
 An internal limit value monitoring signals exceedances and shortfalls and sends real-time information to the process control system.

-A quick and accurate monitoring of polymerization, polymerization degree, and the concentration of monomers and macromolecules is thus possible.
-This monitoring ensures that during the entire polymerization of caprolactam to PA6, optimal product quality is achieved.
+A fast and accurate monitoring of the polymerization, the degree of polymerization, and the concentration of monomers and macromolecules is thus possible.
+This monitoring ensures that during the entire polymerization of caprolactam to PA6, the optimal product quality is achieved.

 Precise knowledge of the course of polymerization and the ratio of monomers to macromolecules is particularly important to minimize product losses and maximize process efficiency.
 By precisely determining the concentration of monomers and macromolecules throughout the process, the user can ensure that the final product meets the desired specifications.

 LiquiSonic® ensures a highly precise analysis of caprolactam concentration with permanent data recording.
-The measuring system is also successfully used for the rapid phase separation between caprolactam and ammonium sulfate.
+The measurement system is also successfully used for rapid phase separation between caprolactam and ammonium sulfate.

 Sensor construction of LiquiSonic®

 The robust sensor construction and the choice of special materials, such as HC2000 or PFA, ensure long process uptime of the system.
-Additionally, SensoTech offers sensors with appropriate ATEX, IECEx, and FM certification.
+In addition, SensoTech offers sensors with corresponding ATEX, IECEx, and FM certification.

 Through LiquiSonic® the concentration of residual caprolactam (residual monomer) is minimized, thus optimizing plant productivity.

-The LiquiSonic® Immersion sensors can be easily installed in the supply and transport lines.
-During the installation of the LiquiSonic® sensors no bypass is necessary, and dead spaces are avoided.
+The LiquiSonic® immersion sensors can be easily installed in the supply and transport lines.
+When installing the LiquiSonic® sensors no bypass is necessary and dead spaces are avoided.

 The LiquiSonic® Controller 30 can be connected to up to 4 sensors.
-This makes it possible to monitor multiple measuring points simultaneously.
+This makes it possible to monitor several measuring points simultaneously.

 Typical measuring ranges